At Octopus, we create happy deployments, and by extension, happy software teams.

 Our long-term goal is to build a company that is around for 50 years, with 50,000 customers, that's known for building a best-in-class product with amazing customer service.

 Octopus is playing a different game to all of the companies in this space.
-We're bootstrapped, not VC funded.
+We're bootstrapped and profitable.
 Our competition is "mostly everyone" and “no-one” at the same time.

 Cloud vendors like Microsoft and Amazon see automated deployments as an easy way for their customers to deploy to the cloud and thus increase cloud usage, and so they provide free alternatives to Octopus.
 These tools tend to do a bit of everything, not just deployment, but they don't do deployment particularly well.